 Sit-to-stand desks can be extremely beneficial because the simple act of alternating between sitting and standing positions at least once every half-hour has shown to significantly reduce the negative impact of prolonged stationary behaviour!
 Sit-to-stand desks can literally change the way you work, keeping you feeling good physically and mentally for both the short and long term.

 With the amount of research out there about workplace ergonomics, health and the impact it has on productivity, you would be doing yourself a disservice if you didn’t look for a way to be more active at work.
-To read more about sit-to-stand desks and other ergonomic solutions for your workstation, click here to download our short e-book on office ergonomics!
+To read more about sit-to-stand desks and other ergonomic solutions for your workstation, click here to read our article on everything office ergonomics!